Josine Müller: Life

 Josine Ebsen was the child of the Hamburg merchant, Herman Ebsen.
 Her mother died soon after Josine was born.
 Josine attended a secondary school for girls in Hamburg and then the high school she graduated from in 1906.
 Josine and her friend, Karen Horney, were one of the first women in Germany to study medicine at Albert-Ludwigs University of Freiburg in 1906.
-In 1912, Josine attended Friedrich-Wilhelms University of Berlineto complete her doctorate with Wilhelm His, on a text about fat reserve and ester cleavage in the blood.
+In 1912, Josine attended Friedrich-Wilhelms University of Berlin to complete her doctorate with Wilhelm His, on a text about fat reserve and ester cleavage in the blood.

 In 1913, Josine married Carl Müller-Braunschweig, who was also fascinated with psychoanalysis.
 In 1925, they were divorced.

 Career

-Josine first worked as a medical doctor in the children’s department at Hohenlychen Sanatorium but soon developed an interest in psychoanalysis.
+Josine first worked as a medical doctor in the children's department at Hohenlychen Sanatorium but soon developed an interest in psychoanalysis.
 She began training with Karl Abraham in 1912.
 She then worked at Berlin Friedrichshain Hospital as an assistant doctor from 1913 to 1919.
 At the Berolinum Sanatorium in Lankwitz, Josine completed her training as a neurological psychiatric specialist, from 1915 to 1916.
 Josine became a member of the Berlin Psychoanalytic Association in 1921 and worked at the Berlin Psychoanalytic Institute as a specialist in analytic treatment for children.
 With Hanns Sachs, Josine completed a secondary analysis from 1923 to 1926.
 She then worked at a private practice in Berlin Wilmersdorf in 1926.